lambda-school-mark/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   When using route you can use useRouteMatch so you can get access to the url's match data.
+You can construct nested paths with it.
 1. How would you explain form validation to someone who has never programmed before?
+   Remember creating a password and getting an error: 'too short'?
+That right there is a type of validation that actually checks user inputs.
 1. In 1-2 sentences, define end to end testing.
+   End to end testing is a process of checking whether everything works as expected.
+It helps catch any bugs and problems a user might encounter and make sure your code is working the way it should.

 ## Instructions